maddyblue/acre/README.md

 # Configuration

-Configuration (which servers to run) is handled by a file at `~/.config/acre.toml` (note: I'm not sure if this is true on OSX).
+Configuration (which servers to run) is handled by a file at `~/.config/acre.toml` (note: I'm not sure if this is true on OSX, but the location will be printed in an error if it does not exist).
 The file should contain an array of `servers` objects with the fields:

 - `name`: the name of the server.
 - `executable` (optional): the name of the binary to invoke.
 If not present, uses `name`.